 Using tabbed dividers from the office supply store, set up dividers according to your family's needs.
 Remember, each family grows their own family organizer; expect divider categories to change along with your family.

-We've listed some suggested dividers in this article, but your family is unique, so your dividers will reflect that.
+We've listed some suggested dividers in the next part of this article, but your family is unique, so your dividers will reflect your own specific needs.
 Be sure to place a few page protectors behind each divider section.

 Next, get printing.
 At a minimum, your Household Notebook will need calendars, phone and address forms and lined blank pages; form-a-holics may go whole hog and print until the wee hours.